-- A detailed assessment of any noise, air quality, water quality or waste monitoring required during the construction phase and on-going operation of the facility to prevent or minimise any adverse environmental impacts from the development; - Appropriate data requirements are to be identified as part of the EIS, to form the basis for baseline and ongoing monitoring of environmental parameters; - A demonstration that the proposed methods for baseline and subsequent monitoring are scientifically robust and statistically sound; and - Details of monitoring programs, compliance assurance programs and reporting requirements and arrangements that demonstrate the effectiveness of proposed management measures in meeting specified environmental requirements.
+- Appropriate data requirements are to be identified as part of the EIS, to form the basis for baseline and ongoing monitoring of environmental parameters; - A demonstration that the proposed methods for baseline and subsequent monitoring are appropriate to the development and scientifically robust and statistically sound; and - Details of monitoring programs, compliance assurance programs and reporting requirements and arrangementsmechanisms that will be used to demonstrate the effectiveness of proposed management measures in meeting specified environmental requirementscommitments.
 In addition to outlining proposed programs, clearly identify what is to be monitored and audited and why.
 This must include identification of monitoring locations, parameters to be monitored, sample analysis methods, the level of reporting proposed.
-Include information on frequency and type of audits proposed to assure compliance with applicable requirements.
+Include information on frequency and type of audits proposed to assure-ensure compliance with applicable requirements.